MrCyjaneK/goprod/README.md

      - To package for android `default-jre` is required.

 `goprod` is accessible there as a command, together with everything configured, except for your email - you may want to do `git config user.email your-email@selfhostbtw.onion` and `git config user.name "Your Name"`, because this name and email is used to package debian package.

+### A word about docker

+There are a couple of docker images available, and if you feel bad about using the public docker registry - `make docker`:

+ - `mrcyjanek/goprod:core`
+   This is the smallest image - it only contain `goprod` executable, and (sometimes) not it's up to date version (it's a cached version from my apt, in the other versions it is getting updated by compiling what's in this repo).
+It's used to build other docker images.
+   It's fine to use it for `darwin` builds afaik, but I didn't really test it.
+ - `mrcyjanek/goprod:nodejs`
+   This is like `core` but with nodejs installed.
+Why?
+Sometimes you may want to use some nodejs thing to build frontend, that's why.
+ - `mrcyjanek/goprod:core-android`
+   This image contain things to build stuff for android, that include android ndk, sdk, java and an emulator.
+ - `mrcyjanek/goprod:nodejs-android`
+   Same as above but with nodejs
+ - `mrcyjanek/goprod:core-linux`
+   This image contain all the things required for linux (cross) compiling and packaging.
+ - `mrcyjanek/goprod:nodejs-linux`
+   Same as above but with nodejs
+ - `mrcyjanek/goprod:core-windows`
+   This image contain 32 and 64bit mingw for cross compiling.
+ - `mrcyjanek/goprod:nodejs-windows`
+   same as above but with nodejs